gvwilson/sensibleadventures/misc/bear-02.md

 certain than she felt.
 "She needs it all for the dam.
 But we have to do something to stop her.
 We have to save the town!"

-Prince Lormay and Sergeant Gyalpa took turns sleeping through what passed for night in the Blight.
+Prince Thokmay and Sergeant Gyalpa took turns sleeping through what passed for night in the Blight.
 They didn't re-light the fire.
 It was so cold by the time morning came that the prince shivered through the whole of his last watch.